nhscc/problem-statements/2021/ghostmeme/ghostmeme-part-1.md

 ## Requirement 10

-**Like counts will update in the UI in real time; new comments on memes will appear without a page refresh.**
+**Like counts will update in the UI in real time; new chat messages/memes will appear without a page refresh.**

 In the [Stories view](#requirement-3), updates to a meme's like count and new